 It’s a widely known fact that Barracuda love to eat mullet.
-Scientists put a barracuda into an aquarium, added a glass partition in the middle and then put a mullet in the other side.
-Not believing his good luck the barracuda circled a few times, gathered up speed and launched directly at his lunch – the poor unsuspecting mullet.
+Scientists put a barracuda into an aquarium, added a glass partition in the middle, and then put a mullet on the other side.
+Not believing his good luck the barracuda circled a few times, gathered up speed, and launched directly at his lunch – the poor unsuspecting mullet.
 Wham!
 Bam!
 Full throttle into the glass partition.

 In fact, the hapless barracuda slowly died of starvation while the lucky mullet swam about in safety just a few inches away!

 Many of us are like that barracuda – hurt, bruised, and wounded from many previous collisions with life.
 We’ve given up; our lives have become unproductive, lifeless, and hopeless, without goal, purpose, or meaning.

 Around and around we go, going nowhere… silently, starving to death… while just a few millimeters away there is a prize to be collected, a blessing to be claimed, a job waiting, a relationship to begin, an education to be gained, earnings to collect.